-1 Introduction
+1. Introduction

-Over the last few years, economic studies have given greater attention to the role of early child care for children under age three, and its potential impact on mothers' employment and child development.
-Most of these studies have focused on Europe, where public child care services are more prevalent than private services.
-In most European countries, governments are directly involved in the provision of child care services, while the supply from the private sector is very limited.
-However, there are still pronounced differences in child care provision between countries.
-While northern European countries, such as Denmark and Norway, have universal public child care, southern European countries have a mixed child care supply provided by both the private and the public sectors.
-In these countries, public child care availability is very limited, and is still far below the target of 33% set by the Barcelona European Council (European Union, 2002).
+Over the past few years, economic studies have given greater attention to the role of early childcare for children under 3 years of age, and its potential impact on mothers' employment and child development.
+Most of these studies have focused on Europe, where public childcare services are more prevalent than private services.
+In most European countries, governments are directly involved in the provision of childcare services, while the supply from the private sector is very limited.
+However, there are still pronounced differences in childcare provision between countries.
+While northern European countries, such as Denmark and Norway, have universal public childcare, southern European countries have a mixed childcare supply provided by both the private and the public sectors.
+In these countries, public childcare availability is very limited, and is still far below the target of 33% set by the Barcelona European Council (European Union, 2002).

-The existing literature on this issue has focused on two important characteristics of child care: availability and costs.
-Our research extends the analysis to include another important characteristic of child care that has been less explored: the selection criteria used by local governments in assigning slots.
-In this study, we consider the case of Italy, where only around 13% of children under age three attend public child care, and the number of applications exceeds the number of slots in child care services in all regions (ISTAT, 2010).
-Given this excess demand, the municipality sets eligibility criteria for selecting the families for whom public child care access appears to be more valuable.2
+The existing literature on this issue has focused on two important characteristics of childcare: availability and costs.
+Our research extends the analysis to include another important characteristic of childcare that has been less explored: the selection criteria used by local governments in assigning slots.
+In this study, we consider the case of Italy, where only around 13% of children under 3 years of age attend public childcare, and the number of applications exceeds the number of slots in childcare services in all regions (ISTAT, 2010).
+Given this excess demand, the municipality sets eligibility criteria for selecting the families for whom public childcare access appears to be more valuable.
+1

 While the selection criteria appear to be similar from one municipality to another, the importance (and therefore the points) each municipality gives to each family characteristic varies.
-Thus, different types of households would ideally have access to child care services in different municipalities.
+Thus, different types of households would ideally have access to childcare services in different municipalities.
 The main selection criteria include family composition (whether the household is led by a single parent and the number of siblings), parents' working status (whether they are employed or unemployed), and the social conditions of the families (whether they suffer from health problems or social exclusion).
 The selection criteria adopted by the municipalities and the different types of families selected may have significant consequences for households, children, and the municipalities themselves.
 On the one hand, the use of certain criteria can support maternal employment and promote early childhood education, especially among children from more disadvantaged family backgrounds.
-On the other hand, the use of these criteria can lead to a reduction in monetary revenues for the municipality, as households vary in their financial ability to pay fees.
-3
+On the other hand, the use of these criteria can lead to a reduction in monetary revenues for the municipality, as households vary in their financial ability to pay fees.2